The unfortunate truth about herbal supplements is…

 A comprehensive review of several studies which met certain quality standards concluded that Ashwagandha supplementation does appears to be effective for treating stress and anxiety.

-You don’t have to have an anxiety disorder to derive benefit from Ashwagandha.
+But you don’t have to have an anxiety disorder to derive benefit from Ashwagandha.
 You just need to be stressed.
 And who isn’t stressed at least some of the time?

 Numerous studies have concluded the same thing: Ashwagandha is a worthwhile supplement when it comes to managing stress and anxiety.
 Will it suddenly make all your problems disappear?
 No, of course not.
 But it certainly may help…